prajjwalverma3/AUTOMATION/README.md

 With built-in Digital Thermometer💥.

-Note : - 1) as well as there is Signal Indicator which indicates that our IR sensor is catching signal or not 💫
+Note : - 1) as well as there is Signal Indicator which indicates that our IR sensor is catching signal or not 💫 it generate's green light when their is anything is getiing power otherwise when their is off signal it generates red light

+lcd is also attached which tell us the status of the system with temperature

 2) POWER is used to completely ON and OFF the system😃